sebanc/brunch/BUILDING.md

 - 16 GB free disk space available,
 - an internet connection.

-1. Download the "samus" ChromeOS recovery image from here (https://cros-updates-serving.appspot.com/).
+1. Download the "rammus" ChromeOS recovery image from here (https://cros-updates-serving.appspot.com/).

 2. Make sure you have 16GB of free space available for the build.